Hans Kalm: World War I and Finnish Civil War

-Kalm was born to a farmer's family in the village of Kotsama in Kõo Parish (now Põhja-Sakala Parish) in the Kreis Fellin of the Governorate of Livonia.
+Kalm was born to a farmer's family in the village of Kotsama in Kõo Parish (now Põhja-Sakala Parish in Estonia) in the Kreis Fellin of the Governorate of Livonia.
 His last name is connected with the old Finno-Ugric word kalma, meaning 'death'.
 According to a family legend, one of Kalm's forefathers survived the Black Death by hiding in a remote cemetery island and therefore changed his name.
 Kalm was recruited by the Imperial Russian Army in 1914 and fought in the First World War in the Gulf of Riga.
 After the 1917 Russian Revolution he fled to Finland and joined the White Guards.
 In the 1918 Finnish Civil War he led a battalion mostly composed of the students of two park ranger colleges from Ähtäri and Evo.

 Kalm's battalion became infamous in March as they attacked a Red Guard sanatorium in the village of Harmoinen in Kuhmoinen municipality, killing 11 wounded soldiers and two nurses.
 After the Battle of Lahti, his battalion was in charge of the Hennala camp.
 In a short period in May, more than 500 Red prisoners were executed, including some 200 female fighters.
 The youngest of the latter ones were only 14-year-old.
 It is most likely that Kalm himself shot the Red leader Ali Aaltonen.

 War in Estonia

 Kalm resigned from the White Army in July 1918 and left for Estonia, where he became the commander of the Pohjan Pojat regiment fighting in the Estonian War of Independence.
 It was a unit composed of Finnish volunteers.
-Pohjan Pojat was disbanded in May 1919 and Kalm returned Finland.
+Pohjan Pojat was disbanded in May 1919 and Kalm returned to Finland.
 From 1923 to 1933 he lived in the United States studying medicine and working as a doctor in New Jersey and New York.
 He was granted United States citizenship in 1930.
 Kalm returned to Finland again in 1934 and settled in Rauma in Western Finland.
 He was interested in alternative medicine like naturopathy, orthopathy, and homeopathy and even ran a spa.